Pylons/pylons/pylons/docs/glossary.rst

         Refers to the current request being processed.
 Available to import from :mod:`pylons` and is available for use in templates by the same name.
 See :class:`~pylons.controllers.util.Request`.

+    route
+        Routes determine how the URL's are mapped to the controllers and which URL is generated.
+See :ref:`url-config`

     SQLAlchemy
         One of the most popular Python database object-relation mappers